aknrdureegaesr/pelican.wiki.repo/Home.md

 ## Examples
 For examples of pelican sites please see [Powered By Pelican](wiki/Powered-by-Pelican).
 If you have a pelican site of your own please feel free to add it!

+Also feel free to add your own [Tips & Tricks](wiki/Tips-n-Tricks) to the wiki.